The Savings Expert: Are You Under 45? You Won't Get A Pension! Don't Buy A House! - Jaspreet Singh

 TL;DR

-• People under 45 should not expect traditional pensions and must take personal responsibility for building wealth through alternative investment strategies
+• People under 45 should not expect traditional pensions and need to take control of their own wealth building through alternative investments

 Key Moments